 Q1.
 What is your purpose in dating this person?

 Q2.
-Are we spiritually compatible?
+Are we compatible?

 Q3.
 Is God Number 1 in both our lives?

 This question needs to be asked regardless if you are dating a Christian or non-christian.
-The label of “Christian” alone does not mean its the right person.
+The label of “Christian” alone does not mean being the right person.

-So can a Christian date a non-Christian?
+Bottom-line, should a Christian date a non-Christian?